Skip to main content

 Post-TRT and Fertility Support for Men

-For men who have discontinued TRT or are actively trying to conceive, a specific protocol is implemented to stimulate the body’s natural and restore fertility.
+For men who have discontinued TRT or are actively trying to conceive, a specific protocol is implemented to stimulate the body’s natural hormone production and restore fertility.
 This protocol typically includes a combination of medications designed to reactivate the HPG axis.
 Gonadorelin continues to play a central role, encouraging the pituitary to release gonadotropins.

 Tamoxifen and Clomid (clomiphene citrate) are often prescribed to block estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing the release of LH and FSH, which in turn stimulates endogenous testosterone production and spermatogenesis.
 Anastrozole may optionally be included to manage estrogen levels during this recalibration phase.